Blog Post

 So there is a natural process in organic search engine optimisation.

-Paid-for advertising
+Paid-for Advertising

 Adverts are marked ‘Ad’ on Google; they appear at the top and bottom of organic results.

-Paid for advertising is an SEO tactic in itself.
+Paid advertising is an SEO tactic in itself.
 We’re unsure if paid advertising helps organic SEO; Google doesn’t tell us.

 PPC can help exposure because visitors see brand names more frequently.
 A visible brand makes it simple to buy or connect as people navigate the web.

-Local SEO
+Local Optimisation

 Google created local search so that businesses need not compete with similar companies on the other side of the world.